 May 21, 2013

-TEDxWWF Abu Dhabi will bring together leading thinkers from diverse fields to share their ideas on One Planet Living.
+TEDxWWF Abu Dhabi brought together leading thinkers from diverse fields to share their ideas on One Planet Living.

 Planet's Breaking PointHowever, we've reached the point where our hunger for more of everything has pushed our planet to breaking point.
 Our demand on natural resources has doubled since 1966 and we’re using the equivalent of 1.5 planets to support our activities.